 If you had a tooth knocked out during a car accident or sports game, you are not alone.
 Knocked-out, or “avulsed” teeth, are unfortunately very common.

 A knocked-out tooth is a severe dental emergency that we need to treat immediately.
 If your tooth’s been knocked out, there’s only a small window of time during which we can successfully replace the tooth in the socket— so don’t wait to contact us!

 If your tooth gets knocked out, call Dr. Pham, and we’ll see you right away.
 Be sure to keep the knocked-out tooth moist in milk, water, or saliva, and take care not to disturb the tooth root or any attached tissue.
 If you also injured your jaw or if you experience excessive bleeding, we will recommend you go to the hospital emergency room, where they can effectively handle this type of trauma.

 How to Avoid Many Dental Emergencies

-Please Call Now for Relief
+Please Call Our San Jose Emergency Dentist for Pain Relief

 If you are in pain or have another dental emergency in San Jose, we urge you to call our dental team at (408) 287-8880, and we will get you on our schedule right away.
 Patients of record can always reach us after hours by phone, text, or email.

 We are open five days a week from 8 am to 5 pm, and we will make arrangements to see you as quickly as possible whenever you experience a dental emergency.
 Call our San Jose emergency dentist if your tooth is cracked, chipped, bleeding, painful, infected, loose, or otherwise injured.